 If you have been struck by a car as a pedestrian, it’s likely that you’ve sustained serious and even life-threatening injuries.
 You and your family should not have to endure the burden or the responsibility for the damages you have suffered.
 An Atlanta pedestrian accident attorney can help you seek compensation from the at-fault driver.

 We have over 20 years of experience helping injured pedestrians win the financial recovery they deserve after an accident.
-We can assist you in building a strong injury claim and fight for your rights.
-To schedule a FREE consultation with the best attorney for you, call us today at (404) 341-6555 or contact us online.
+We can assist you in building a strong injury claim and fighting for your rights.
+To schedule a FREE consultation with the best attorney for you, call us today or contact us online.

 Any type of accident in Atlanta can be serious, but pedestrian accidents tend to be especially bad.
 Someone walking on the road is not protected by a vehicle like drivers.
 If a vehicle runs into a pedestrian, there is nothing to prevent serious or deadly injuries.